 In accordance with the provisions of the Family Privacy Act of 1974, the Grosse Pointe Public School System must give public notice that it considers a student's name, address, and phone number "directory information," which is available to the public.
 It is also possible that photos or videotapes of students may be released to newspapers, web sites, or other media in connection with school activities.
-If you do not want your child's directory information, photos, or videotapes made available to the public, with the exception of random group pictures, you may have him/her excluded by notifying the Department of Support Services, Grosse Pointe Public School System, 389 St. Clair, Grosse Pointe, MI 48230.
+If you do not want your child's directory information, photos, or videotapes made available to the public, with the exception of random group pictures, you may have him/her excluded during annual online registration or by notifying the Department of Information Services, Grosse Pointe Public School System, 389 St. Clair, Grosse Pointe, MI 48230.
+You must include the student name, parent/guardian name, date, and signature in your letter if not using the online form.